-If, after two to three therapy sessions, you don’t feel a connection with your therapist and haven’t seen any progress, it may be time to move on.
+While speaking directly with your therapist about what isn’t working can always be a great first step, if after three to four sessions you don’t feel a connection with your therapist and haven’t seen any progress, it may be time to move on.
 Telling your therapist it’s not going to work can feel like breaking up with someone – but unlike with the dating world, a therapist is a professional who won’t take it personally.

 Option 1: Be direct with the therapist

 The best way tell a therapist it isn’t working is to be open and honest.
 At the end of the session, when they ask if you want to schedule another appointment, say: “I really appreciate the time you’ve spent with me, but I don’t think it’s a good fit and am going to try to find a different therapist.”